📦 FireMUD System Architecture: gRPC API Style & Versioning Guidelines

 - Map application-level failures to appropriate gRPC status codes (

-, etc.). - Use a shared
+INVALID_ARGUMENT,NOT_FOUND, etc.). - Use a shared

-) when returning rich error info. - Prefer returning structured errors over using gRPC metadata for application faults.
+ErrorDetailmessage (e.g.,shared/errors.proto) when returning rich error info. - Prefer returning structured errors over using gRPC metadata for application faults.

 🧪 Example Code Generation (Java)

-Using buf.gen.yaml
+Using buf.gen.yaml:

 version: v1